AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

 ### Saving tables to file

 Produced tables can be saved to file as TTrees.
-This process is customized by various command line options of the internal-dpl-AOD-writer.
+This process is customized by various command line options of the internal-dpl-aod-writer.
 The options allow to specify which columns of which table are saved to which tree in which file.

 **Please be aware, that the functionality of these options is preliminary and might be changed in future.**